War of 1912: US Marines in Cuba

-In early 1912, the United States government sent a detachment of 688 US Marines, officers and enlisted men, to Guantanamo Naval Base, while, Estenoz and his followers were preparing a rebellion.
-Though they were lightly armed, the rebels numbered several hundred men, mainly peasants.
+In early 1912, the United States government sent a detachment of 688 US Marines, consisting of officers and enlisted men, to Guantanamo Bay Naval Base because Estenoz and his followers were preparing a rebellion.
+The rebels numbered several hundred men, mainly peasants, and were lightly armed.

 History

 Beginning

-On 20 May, Estenoz and his men confronted the Cuban Army.
-Fighting took place mainly in Oriente Province, where most African Cubans lived, while there were also a few minor outbreaks of violence in the west, particularly in Las Villas Province.
-Initially the rebels were successful in engaging the Cuban forces, which included soldiers and militia.
+On 20 May, Estenoz and the rebels under his command confronted the Cuban Army.
+Fighting took place mainly in the Oriente Province, where most of the Afro-Cubans lived.
+A few minor outbreaks of violence took place in the west, particularly in Las Villas Province.
+Initially, the rebels were successful in engaging the Cuban forces, which included soldiers and militia.

 On 23 May, President Gómez requested aid from U.S. President William H. Taft, who sent additional marines.
-The first reinforcements arrived on 28 May, landing at Deer Point, Guantanamo Bay, to link up with Major Thorpe's battalion.
+The first reinforcements arrived on 28 May, landing at Deer Point, Guantanamo Bay, in order to join the U.S. battalion already in Cuba.
 Colonel Lincoln Karmany was in command of this new force, designated the 1st Provisional Regiment of Marines.
 It numbered 32 officers and 777 enlisted men.

 Cuban official response

-The Cuban government and press responded by demonizing the rebels with heavy racism.
-The Cuban President called on the Cuban people to fight for "civilization" against "ferocious savagery".
-The President also invoked the image of a "raped teacher" which turned out to be from a fake news story from a conservative newspaper.
-The conservative newspaper "El Dia" argued that Cuba should copy Jim Crow Laws in the United States where "blacks are mistreated and society is segregated" concluding that "dominated races do submit".
-Afro-Cuban politicians became worried and angered over the rise the racism during the rebellion.
-The racial demagoguery angered Juan Gualberto Gomez, former Cuban independence leader, such that he published a manifesto condemning it.
+The Cuban government and the Cuban press responded to the uprising with a racist demonization of the rebels.
+The Cuban president called on the Cuban people to fight for "civilization" against "ferocious savagery".
+The President also invoked the image of a "raped teacher" which turned out to be misinformation put forth by a conservative newspaper.
+The conservative newspaper "El Dia" argued that Cuba should copy the Jim Crow Laws in the United States where "blacks are mistreated and society is segregated" concluding that "dominated races do submit".
+Afro-Cuban politicians became worried and angered over the escalation of racism during the rebellion.
+The racial demagoguery motivated Juan Gualberto Gomez, a former Cuban independence leader, to publish a manifesto condemning the racial demonization.